hadifar/stc_clustering/README.md

 #### Acknowledge

-This code is based on code from [here](https://github.com/XifengGuo/DEC-keras).
+This code is based on repo from [here](https://github.com/XifengGuo/DEC-keras).